 Upolu is the main island in beautiful Samoa, where you’ll find some of this South Pacific Island nation’s top attractions and highlights.
 I spent over three weeks in Samoa while backpacking across the South Pacific Islands, exploring Upolu, Savaii and even tiny Namua Island.
 I’ve compiled this list of the recommended Upolu Island accommodations based on my own experience.
 These range from simple beach fales to Samoa’s best beach resorts.

 I loved this place so much, that I stayed here on two separate occasions.
 Likely wearing a tropical flower in her hair, Leausa will greet you with a huge smile to this home away from home.
 The Talofa Inn is simply spotless and super well located.
-There’s a supermarket and a pizza place right across the street, and you’re minutes away by foot to Apia’s main attractions.
-Choose from single rooms with a shared bathroom/shower, or the larger rooms which have two single beds and a private bathroom/shower, plus a mini fridge.
+There are a supermarket and a pizza place right across the street, and you’re minutes away by foot to Apia’s main attractions.
+Choose from single rooms with a shared bathroom/shower or the larger rooms which have two single beds and a private bathroom/shower, plus a mini-fridge.
 All rooms have hot water, a ceiling fan and even air conditioning!
 A complimentary tropical breakfast is served daily, there’s a cozy TV room, a large wooden deck, wifi hotspot and you can have your laundry done for a small charge.
 You won’t regret staying here.

 Taufua Beach Fales

-One of the most popular and busiest beach fale accommodations in Samoa, Taufua Beach Fales is a favorite among backpackers, solo travelers, expats and even Samoan families.
-The family owned and operated beach fales are located in Lalomanu Beach, one of the most photographed beaches in Samoa and one of the best beaches in the South Pacific.
+One of the most popular and busiest beach fale accommodations in Samoa, Taufua Beach Fales is a favorite among backpackers, solo travelers, ex-pats and even Samoan families.
+The family-owned and operated beach fales are located in Lalomanu Beach, one of the most photographed beaches in Samoa and one of the best beaches in the South Pacific.
 You’ll love stepping out of your brightly painted beach fale for a dip in the warm waters or go for long strolls on the soft sand beach.
 The snorkeling however is nothing to write home about, as the villages around here were pounded by the 2009 tsunami.

 Accommodations: range from simple open fales with floor mattresses, to walled fales that include proper: beds, electricity and an outdoor deck.
 There are also a few ensuite fales with air conditioning.
 The easternmost fales are the best, and the farther you are from the noisy communal fale the better.
-You’ll be sharing large cold water shower and toilet facilities that are decently maintained but you’ll have to bring your own towel.
-The place does have an internet wifi spot that you can connect to with a decent speed.
+You’ll be sharing a large cold water shower and toilet facilities that are decently maintained but you’ll have to bring your own towel.
+The place does have an internet wifi spot that you can connect to at a decent speed.

 Food: huge breakfast and dinner is included in the price, served in the communal dining area which is a great way to meet other guests.
-You can buy snacks, lunch and drinks throughout the day, and there’s even an awesome happy hour with half priced cocktails.
+You can buy snacks, lunch and drinks throughout the day, and there’s even an awesome happy hour with half-priced cocktails.
 On Sunday, the family prepares a traditional to’onai (Sunday feast) and on Saturday and Wednesday nights you’ll be treated to a traditional Samoan fire and dance show.
-On some nights, the place next door hosts a ‘disco’ after 10pm when the beach fales turn off the music.
+On some nights, the place next door hosts a ‘disco’ after 10 pm when the beach fales turn off the music.
 Across the road, there’s a small shop selling basic packaged food and water (even open on Sunday mornings).

 Bottom line: Prices start at T120 with discounts for stays of a week or longer.
 I spent 4 nights at Taufua Beach Fales and really enjoyed it.
 The hosts were very kind and I met other travelers while mixing beach and social life.
 If you’re a backpacker or looking for a bit of action, this is the place for you!